Secure Key Exchange

 - Kenny Paterson, Royal Holloway University of London, UK

 - David Pointcheval, ENS Paris, France

 Where: The winter school will take place at the Rayman hall at Kfar Hamaccabiah events & conference center in Ramat Gan

 When: Sunday, February 11, 2018 to Thursday, February 15, 2018

 Registration: Due to rising costs, registration is 750 shekels for the entire school.
 Registration is free for overseas participants (due to costs already incurred due to travel).
 Israeli participants who have difficulty paying the registration fee can request a waiver; please include this in the special request box in the registration form.
 After registration has been confirmed, Israeli participants will receive a link to carry out the payment.
 Registration will be considered complete only after payment.

 Registration includes school participation, lunch, refreshments and the excursion (accommodation is not included).
-A registration form will be available soon.
+Please register by December 31,2017.
+A registration form is available here.

 Contact: For any questions or queries, please send an e-mail to: email@example.com